 Freeze dance works well for this, and a game called Museum.

-Check out some fun yoga games in this post:
+Check out some additional fun yoga games in this post:

 My favorite way to show animal poses is with pose cards.
 These adorable game cards are my favorite animal ones, and this cute book, Zoo Zen, is really fun for learning some different animal poses with a trip to the zoo!